 POSTDOCTORAL PRACTICE EXPERIENCE AND SUPERVISION REQUIREMENTS

 By its nature, the specialty of Clinical Child and Adolescent Psychology denotes a level of practice requiring preparation beyond doctoral requirements.
-Specifically, a minimum of TWO years of experience post-internship is required.
+Specifically, (as of November 1, 2013) a minimum of THREE years of post-degree experience is required.

 The postdoctoral requirements include the following for individuals whose degree is from an APA or CPA accredited program in Clinical Child and Adolescent Psychology: